tinytoolkit/tinytoolk.it/content/tools/jigsaw-handle/index.md

 I bought the part (1619P12765) online, and covered it in glue-lined heatshrink for a better grip.

-Any 100mm M6 bolt will do, I used a 100mm titanum caphead bolt from AliExpress (about £7) for extra lightness and fanciness.
+Any 100mm M6 bolt will do, I used a 100mm titanum caphead bolt from AliExpress (about 7 quid) for extra lightness and fanciness.
 Plus it actually has a nice knurl.

 The back of the blade is intended to locate in a divot in the end of the bolt, and fortunately these bolts have a bit of a divot from the thread-rolling process.
 It works OK, but if I was energetic I'd cut the right shape into the end of the bolt on the lathe.